circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 To deploy your application, add a [job]({{ site.baseurl }}/2.0/jobs-steps/#jobs-overview) to `.circleci/config.yml`.
 You will also have to set any necessary secrets on the **Project Settings > Environment Variables** page of the CircleCI application.

 Below is a simple example of deploying a Rails application to Heroku.
-The configuration uses [workflows]({{ site.baseurl }}/2.0/workflows/) to deploy only if the `sequential-branch-filter` branch is checked out and the `build` job has run.
+The full application can be found in the [Sequential Job branch of the CircleCI Demo Workflows repository](https://github.com/CircleCI-Public/circleci-demo-workflows/tree/sequential-branch-filter).

 ```yaml
 version: 2